rezmansouri/sun-sim/docs/week_5.md

     - What are `kpo_mas_mas_std_0101, mdi_mas_mas_std_0101, ...`?
 Which one to use in `/helio/` paths?
     - How can I augment this data?
 Is it even possible?
     - Generate train/val/test sets and tune the hyperparams on val
-- Same experiment for magnetic field $B$?
+- Same experiment for magnetic field `B`?

 ## Questions: